-Jordan, classified as an ‘upper-middle income’ economy has 6 special economic zones (SEZs) and several industrial zones that attract large-scale investments.
+Jordan, classified as an ‘upper-middle income’ economy has 6 Special Economic Zones (SEZs) and several industrial zones that attract large-scale investments.
 Major industrial sectors include textiles, defense, aerospace, pharmaceutical, ICT, and cosmetics.
-The government of Jordan had reformed subsidies and introduced social protection systems that aim to create favorable conditions for tax reforms and public-private partnerships in infrastructure.
+The government of Jordan has reformed subsidies and introduced social protection systems that aim to create favorable conditions for tax reforms and public-private partnerships in infrastructure.

 Employment contracts must be drafted in Arabic, and at least 2 copies must be maintained.
 In the absence of any employment contract, employees can establish their right to employment via all legal means of evidence.
 The duration of a contract is set by agreement between the parties.

 In an indefinite duration contract, employees are considered in service until their employment is terminated according to the provisions of the Labor Code.
 In a specified-period contract, employees are considered in service for the period stated in the contract.
 The contract remains in effect regardless of a change of the employer due to a transfer of inheritance, sale of the undertaking, merger, or any other reason.

 Employees can be hired on a trial basis to verify their competence and capacities for the work required of them but the trial period should not exceed 3 months.
 Their wages cannot be less than the fixed minimum remuneration.
 The employer can terminate employees under probation without notice or indemnity.

 Working Hours in Jordan

 The regular work schedule comprises 48 hours during a 6-day week (excluding meal breaks and rest periods).
 Individuals employed in hotels, cinemas, and restaurants can work for a maximum 54 hours in a week.
 The 7th day is a weekly holiday, and most private establishments observe Friday as the weekend holiday.
 Government offices and banks remain closed on Fridays and Saturdays.